dart-lang/site-www/src/_guides/libraries/futures-error-handling.md

 ---
-layout: default
-title: "Futures and Error Handling"
+title: Futures and Error Handling
-description: "Everything you wanted to know about handling errors and exceptions when writing asynchronous code."
+description: Everything you wanted to know about handling errors and exceptions when writing asynchronous code.
 ---

 This guide describes how to handle errors when writing asynchronous code.